msibtain/gravityform-to-klaviyo/README.md

 # gravityform-to-klaviyo
-Gravity form integration into Klaviyo
+WordPress plugin to integrate Gravity form with Klaviyo